-Each personalized page you track generates a personalization report.
-A personalization page is page either fully personalized for a particular audience segment, or one serving several segments with personalized widgets.
-Digital Experience Cloud automatically creates a personalization report for your page once visitors access any of the personalized versions of the page.
-In addition, you track the page and its content, independently whether the page has multiple URLs leading to it.
+Each personalized page, which you track, generates a personalization report.
+A personalization page is a page either fully personalized for a specific audience segment, or one serving several segments with personalized widgets.
+Sitefinity Insight automatically creates a personalization report for your page when visitors access any of the personalized versions of the page.
+In addition, you track the page and its content, regardless of whether the page has multiple URLs leading to it.

-NOTE: Having personalized a page in Sitefinity CMS, you can directly access Digital Experience Cloud personalization reports from Sitefinity CMS.
+NOTE: Having personalized a page in Sitefinity CMS, you can directly access Sitefinity Insight personalization reports from Sitefinity CMS.
 For more information, see Create a personalized version of a page.

 To see a detailed report about a personalized page, click on the page name.

 You can choose the period for which you want to see the report data.
 To do this, use the dropdown box located immediately below the page title.

 To rename the report, click (More options)» Rename.

 The first section of the report shows you general overview of your personalized page performance metrics.
 From left to right, you can see the following information:

 Displays the name of the report and its associated page.

 Displays the total views of the page, containing both personalized and non-personalized versions.
 You can see the number of views for the currently selected period, the percentage increase from the previous period, and the total pageviews since the page has been tracked.